 With Baitcasting reels we come to the first in the line of ‘multipliers’.
 This means that each crank of the handle will spin the spool as many as 3 or 4 times, allowing for faster line retrieval (some newer bait casters can even reach ratios of 7:1).
 In most European countries they are called simply, multiplier reels.
-They differ from most other reels in that they are mounted above the rod, instead of suspended below, which is why, in New Zealand and Australia, they are sometimes called ‘overhead reels’.
+They differ from most other reels in that they sit mounted above the rod, instead of suspended below.
+This is why New Zealanders and Australians sometimes call them ‘overhead reels’.

-Due to this overhead mounting position, some wrist strength is required to sustain the rod during fishing and line retrieval.
-Hence, modern baitcasting rigs are made to be as user friendly as possible utilising lightweight materials such as aluminium, carbon fibre or composite materials, with stainless steel used only when necessary for bearings and other moving mechanisms that are prone to wear.
+Due to this overhead mounting position, some wrist strength is required.
+It can be surprisingly tiring to sustain the rod during prolonged fishing and line retrieval.
+Modern baitcasting rigs are made to be as user friendly as possible.
+Reel makers use lightweight materials such as aluminium, carbon fibre or composite materials, reverting to stainless steel only when necessary, such as for bearings and other moving mechanisms that are prone to wear.

 - 1 Choosing a Baitcasting Reel